fastlane/docs/docs/best-practices/continuous-integration/codemagic.md

 ```

-## Cocoapods
+## CocoaPods

-If you are using dependencies from Cocoapods it might be necessary to include the cocoapods gem in your Gemfile to prevent scope conflict issues.
+If you are using dependencies from Cocoapods, it might be necessary to include the CocoaPods gem in your Gemfile to prevent scope conflict issues.

 ```
 gem "fastlane"